trilitech/tezos-developer-docs/docs/unity/quickstart.md

    Whether it shows the QR code or buttons depends on whether the project is running in standalone, mobile, or WebGL mode.

 1. Add features to your project to use the connected account.
-For example, the `Tutorials/Common/Scripts/WalletInfoUI.cs` file responds to the `AccountConnected` event, which runs when the user approves the connection in their wallet application.
+For example, the `Tutorials/Common/Scripts/WalletInfoUI.cs` file responds to the `WalletConnected` event, which runs when the user approves the connection in their wallet application.
 You can use this event to get the address of the connected account, as in this code:

    ```csharp